 Yes.
 Stakeholders (Parents / Guardians, members of staff, Governors, pupils and other interested parties) have had the opportunity during the statutory consultation process to drafting this way forward?
 Explain how: contribute proactively and to play a role in drafting the agreed way forward.
 Welsh Government has published guidelines for local authorities regarding consulting on proposals during the pandemic and the Isle of Anglesey County Council has adhered to these guidelines.
-5 What effect, if any, does this decision have on the agenda in respect of equality and the Welsh language?
-The Authority will ensure equality of opportunity for all pupils and staff whatever their ability and background.
+What effect, if any, does this decision have on the agenda in respect of equality and the Welsh language?
+The Authority will ensure equality of opportunity for all p and staff whatever their ability and background. proposal has the opportunity to strengthen the use of W in the expanded Ysgol Y Graig.
+Estyn said that the Coulimpact assessment "suggests that the proposal will hapositive impact on the Welsh language". and staff whatever their ability and background.
 The proposal has the opportunity to strengthen the use of Welsh in the expanded Ysgol Y Graig.
 Estyn said that the Council's impact assessment "suggests that the proposal will have a positive impact on the Welsh language".
-The expanded school will be fully compliant with the Equality Act 2010.
+The expanded school will be fully compliant with the